VyshnaviBasude/VyshnaviBasude/README.md

 Bio Stats:
-😄 Pronouns: He/Him
+😄 Pronouns: She/Her
-⚡ Fun fact: As a kid, I wanted to be a Pilot until I realized I am afraid of heights. ;)
+⚡ Fun fact: I once debugged a CSS issue for three hours, only to realize the problem was a missing semicolon! 😅

 Certifications:
 •	Certified Salesforce Administrator